-Note: This page was last updated in February 2019 and is intended only for members of the Institute for Nonprofit News (INN), the Local Independent Online News Publishers (LION), the Detroit Journalism Cooperative and NJ News Commons organizations under a Knight Foundation-supported program to enhance the social media skills of small, independent and nonprofit news organizations.
+Note: This page was last updated in September 2019 and is intended only for members of the Institute for Nonprofit News (INN), the Local Independent Online News Publishers (LION), the Detroit Journalism Cooperative, the NJ News Commons, the Colorado Media Project and the Association of Alternative Newsmedia organizations under a Facebook and Knight Foundation-supported program to enhance the social media skills of small, independent and nonprofit news organizations.
 The program is being coordinated by the Center for Cooperative Media at Montclair State University.

 In mid-2017, the Center for Cooperative Media launched a project funded by Knight Foundation that aimed to help small, local, independent and nonprofit news organizations better utilize social media to grow audience and revenue.

 The project was coordinated in partnership with the Institute for Nonprofit News and the Local Independent Online News Publishers organizations, as well as the Detroit Journalism Cooperative and the NJ News Commons.
 We began working closely with Facebook first through the Facebook Journalism Project.

 Since then, the project has expanded quite a bit and will continue at least through the end of 2019.
 In addition to social media training, the program offers newsletter, analytics, membership and search engine optimization training.
 The program is now also open to members of the Colorado Media Project and the Association of Alternative Newsmedia.

 Below is a list of links to basic tools and channels you should know about as it relates to some of the major social platforms, as well as resources you have access to as part of this project.

 1. Audience Development, Facebook, Google, LinkedIn, Newsletter, Analytics and Membership Fundamentals programs